aospapp/aosp/compatibility/cdd/5_multimedia/5_3_video-decoding.md

 *   [C-2-1] Device implementations MUST support at least one of H.265 or VP9
 decoding of 720, 1080 and UHD profiles.

-If Television device implementations support H.265 codec and the HD 1080p decoding profile, they:

-*   [T-1-1] MUST support the Main Profile Level 4.1 Main tier.
-*   [T-SR] STRONGLY RECOMMENDED to support 60 fps video frame rate for HD 1080p.

-If Television device implementations support H.265 codec and the UHD decoding profile, then:

-*   [T-2-1] The codec MUST support Main10 Level 5 Main Tier profile.

 <table>
  <tr>